 Legal status in King County, Washington

-English holly is on the monitor list of the Washington State Noxious Weed Control Board (external link).
-However, in King County, English holly is classified as a Weed of Concern and its control is recommended in natural areas that are being restored to native vegetation and in protected forest lands.
+In King County, English holly is classified as a Weed of Concern and its control is recommended in natural areas that are being restored to native vegetation and in protected forest lands.
+The City of Kirkland includes English holly on its list of prohibited plants that are prohibited from being planted on private property.

 - Large, dense, slow-growing, evergreen tree or shrub, 15 to 50 feet tall and up to 15 feet wide or more